rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/CloudNativeSnapshotDetailsForRecovery.md

 ### CloudNativeSnapshotDetailsForRecovery
 Recovery related details for a particular snapshot type.

+- snapshotId: System.String
+  - Snapshot ID for the specific snapshot.
+- locationName: System.String
+  - Location name for the specific snapshot.
+For archived snapshots it contains the archival location name.
 - snapshotType: SnapshotType
   - Type of the snapshot.
 Can be SOURCE/REPLICATED/ARCHIVED.
 - fileRecoveryFeasibility: FileRecoveryFeasibility